Bloomberg-Beta/Manual/Manual.md

 Because any one of us is empowered to “yes” a deal, we all share and share alike on helping each others’ deals succeed.
 “Before the investment, it’s your deal; after the investment, it’s our deal.”

-When we think about companies, we find ourselves asking questions like:
+When we talk about companies, we find ourselves asking questions like:
 * Why do we believe this company has a shot at doing something unique and potentially revolutionary?
 * How do we like the product or, if the product isn’t yet built, the planned approach?
 Do we think users will *love* the product?
 Will they like it enough to convince their closest friends / colleagues to use it?
 * Do we really believe we understand this product or team better than others?
 * How useful can we really be to this company -- are we “just a check” -- and if the company succeeds, how likely is it that we’ll be able to continue to support them?
+* If the company goes sideways, do we have enough confidence in our conviction to feel supportive and know how to help?
 * When will the company need more capital, and what will it need to accomplish before it can earn that capital?

 We’ve had investments where the founder only ever met one person on our team before we invested (though, afterward we all want to meet our companies so we can help them).
 In practice, each of us often asks the founders if they’d like to meet one of our other colleagues because the founders will get a better feel for us, and because we like and respect our colleagues.

+We've noticed something about our "anyone says yes" approach: over time, we've each gravitated toward different styles of companies.
+Some of us prefer companies before they've even incorporated, others once they've committed some code (sometimes the code happens before incorporation, that's OK, too).
+If you get to any one of us, we'll each have a feel for who on our team is most likely to say yes to you -- and that's the person we'll try to steer you toward.

 In practice, here are your odds: we have invested in 2% of the companies we have spent time reviewing.